-- ii.
+ii.
 Skyline Architectural Variation.
 To promote skyline variation, the top floor of any building shall not exceed 60% of the floor area below or 60% of the building length as measured along Front Street or the Riverwalk.
-Variation to the 60% floor area standard can be considered for projects that incorporate publicly accessible pedestrian connections to the Riverwalk. - iii.
+In order to provide for variation of the skyline, the top floor area (measured from the exterior walls) shall not exceed 50% of the total building footprint and the top floor shall not exceed 60% of the building frontage width as measured along Front Street or the Riverwalk.

+- iii.
 Integrated Rooftop Design.
 Rooftops shall be fully designed and creatively integrated into the function of the building.
-Rooftops provide opportunities including, but not limited to, usable residential or commercial open spaces, community gardens, rainwater retention facilities, green-roof landscaping, solar panel facilities as shade structures, building mechanical equipment and other uses.
+Use of rRooftops provide opportunities including, but not limited to, as usable residential or commercial open spaces for building uses, community gardens, rainwater retention facilities, green-roof landscaping, solar panel facilities as shade structures, building mechanical equipment and other uses.
 These spaces shall be thoughtfully and creatively designed as part of the initial project application. - e.
 Application Requirements.
-The following materials shall be submitted with all applications for proposed buildings taller than 50 feet. - i.
+The following materials shall be submitted for with all applications with for proposed buildings taller than 45 feet. - i.
 Visual Analysis.
 A detailed visual analysis of the proposed building including three-dimensional perspectives to determine the visual impact of the development shall be submitted.
 The visual impact analysis must consider the views from key locations within the City, the views from Front Street and from the Soquel and Laurel bridges and the levee opposite the project site from a pedestrian level view. - ii.
 Roof Design Plan.
-A detailed and fully integrated roof design plan that includes details of open space uses, landscaping, solar facilities, drainage, and mechanical equipment. - iii.
+A detailed and fully integrated roof design plan that includes details of open space uses, landscaping, solar facilities, drainage, and/or mechanical equipment. - iii.
 Grading and Landscape Plan.
-A comprehensive grading and landscape plan for the filled area of the river levee.
+A comprehensive grading and landscape plan for the filled area of the river levee. - iv.

-- iv.
 Passageway Plan.
 For projects adjacent to the proposed publicly accessible passageways between Front Street and the Riverwalk (in the proximity of the extensions of Cathcart Street, Maple Street and Elm Street), a scaled plan shall be provided with adequate details, section drawings and other drawings that describe how the project will achieve high quality public access to the riverfront from Front Street and how the riverfront edge will be designed to reinforce the amenity value and safety of the Riverwalk.
-Drawings shall describe the relationship of publicly accessible spaces with adjacent proposed development activities, grading, landscape and paving materials and treatments. - iii.
+Drawings shall describe: the relationship of publicly accessible spaces with adjacent proposed development activities, grading, landscape and paving materials and treatments. - iii.
+Development Agreement.
 Program Statement.
 A Program Statement shall be submitted indicating details of public amenities to be included in the project.
-The Program Statement shall specify the private funding mechanism for on-going management and maintenance of the exterior common areas, including public and private spaces between the Riverwalk and the development and any adjacent paseo or passageway from Front Street to the Riverwalk.
-The Program Statement shall specify the method of participation in the City's affordable housing program, if applicable.
+A draft Development Agreement with the City of Santa Cruz The Program Statementagreement shall specify the private funding mechanism for on-going management and maintenance of the exterior common areas, including public and private spaces between the Riverwalk and the development and any adjacent paseo or passageway from Front Street to the Riverwalk.
+The agreement shall specify the method of participation in the City's affordable housing program, if applicable.